mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/hierarchy.rst

    InventoryConf = builds(inventory)
    starter_gear = InventoryConf(gold=10, weapon="stick", costume="tunic")

+   # note:
+   # We are nesting the config for `inventory` within the
+   # config for `Character`.
    CharConf = builds(Character, inventory=starter_gear)

-Then the config for our app will simply specify that ``player`` is described by this character config:
+Finally, the top-level config for our app will simply specify that ``player`` is described by this character config:

 .. code-block:: python
    :caption: The top-level config for our app